 This “before” photograph shows Truett (the dog) peeking in from the master bedroom.
 The racetrack style lighting was harsh and overheated the room.

 What a difference!
 Lighting was replaced with a pair of elegant fixtures.
 Their metal frames have a rich patina and are complemented with serene opal etched glass.
 There are plans to replace the vanity hardware with vintage style crystal knobs eventually.

 Custom beveled mirrors using frosted moulding also have the mixed gold and silver patina finish.
 Brushed nickel sink faucets have cross handles with ceramic buttons keeping the vintage feel.

 A vintage tray on the vanity and turquoise ceramic garden stool in the shower are functional pieces added once she began using her new bathroom.
-The master bath remodel is an aesthetic improvement DD2 will enjoy daily and there is no doubt it will dazzle potential buyers when the time arrives.
+The master bath remodel is an aesthetic improvement our daughter will enjoy daily and there is no doubt it will dazzle potential buyers when the time arrives.
 For now, she can keep pinching herself.

 Vanity – Vintage Tub & Bath, Water Creations London Collection 60″ Double Vanity

 Exposed Shower Set – Sunrise Specialty #522, Brushed Nickel, 8″ Center, 32″ Riser